Life Sketch

 In Tribute

-On 1 August 1964, at the age of sixty-two, Peery passed away in Palo Alto.
+On August 1, 1964, at the age of 62, Peery passed away in Palo Alto.
 True to his character, Peery shared his gifts of vision, action, and humility throughout his life.

 Although he contracted amyotrophic lateral sclerosis, a rare muscle disorder also known as Lou Gehrig’s disease, Peery maintained a positive attitude and a genuine desire to serve others.
 “Despite his physical condition, my father’s mind was keen, bright, and aware of people and his surroundings,” says Nancy.
 “He truly endured to the end.”